LucasPBar/Salifort-People-Analytics/README.md

 ## Proposed Solutions

-1. **Reduce excessive workload:** Limit projects per employee and monitor burnout signs.
+1. **Reduce excessive workload:**
+Limiting the number of projects per employee and monitoring signs of burnout are essential steps to protect mental health and maintain productivity.
+By balancing task distribution, the company fosters a more sustainable environment, lowers burnout risk, and improves talent retention.
-2. **Promotions and recognition:** Establish clear policies to reward and retain talent.
+2. **Promotions and recognition:**
+Establishing clear policies for career advancement strengthens the employee-company relationship.
+Recognizing achievements and offering growth opportunities boosts engagement, enhances motivation, and reduces the likelihood of resignation.
-3. **Work culture reform:** Reevaluate performance metrics and overtime practices.
+3. **Work culture reform:**
+Reevaluating performance metrics and overtime practices is key to building a healthier organizational culture.
+By prioritizing sustainable outcomes over exhaustive work hours, the company promotes well-being and reinforces a sense of fairness and balance.
-4. **HR strategic engagement:** Facilitate team discussions to identify dissatisfaction drivers.
+5. **HR strategic engagement:**
-5. **Feature engineering:** Create derived variables like “overworked” to better capture workload stress.
-6. **Adopt predictive models:** Implement Random Forest to identify turnover risk and guide interventions.
+Facilitating team discussions to uncover sources of dissatisfaction enables more empathetic and effective action.
+HR becomes a transformative force, implementing changes that reflect employees’ real needs and build institutional trust.

 ---